KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

 - Acknowledge and credit contributions fairly.

-xamples of behavior that contributes to a positive environment for our
+Examples of behavior that contributes to a positive environment for our

 ## Unacceptable Behaviorcommunity include: